Teen Enhancement Fund

 - Include a logic model that clearly describes how program activities will help participants achieve results and must clearly describe how it will meet Youth Program Quality standards.

-- The program, all evaluation reports, and financial obligations must be completed prior to mid December 2018.
+- The program, all evaluation reports, and financial obligations must be completed prior to December 14, 2018.

 Programs that include the following will be ranked higher for funding: